 Prior to state service, Thomas was at CB Richard Ellis, the world’s largest commercial real estate services company.
 At CBRE, Thomas was a member of the Labor Analytics Group (LAG) which is a consulting team with a national scope and has many clients in the Fortune 100.
 At LAG, Thomas helped clients with labor market intelligence and economic development incentives in addition to their commercial real estate needs.

 Before that, Thomas was involved in real estate development.
 He has worked on the construction management of a Class-A commercial facility and was involved in evaluating potential acquisitions, including underwriting cash flows and assessing risks and opportunities.

-In his free time, he likes to play tennis and soccer and loves exploring the beautiful state of Arizona.
+In his free time, he likes to spend time with his family, and loves exploring the beautiful state of Arizona.

 Thomas received his A.B. in History from the College of the Holy Cross (Worcester, MA) and his J.D. from the University of Notre Dame.

 [OP-ED] Utility regulators, not the county, hold the solution to Rio Verde Foothills’ water woes, says Maricopa County Supervisor Thomas Galvin in The Arizona Republic

 By Thomas Galvin, opinion contributor | Arizona Republic The Rio Verde Foothills water crisis has attracted national attention, and one that I have worked on every day since I was appointed to office in December 2021.
 The Rio Verde Foothills is unincorporated, which means that residents don’t automatically get water service from a city or town.
 Many Rio Verde Foothills

 Thomas Galvin, Attorney and Partner at Rose Law Group, wins big in Maricopa County supervisor race